OpenEvalProject/evals/manuscripts/elife-83030/v2/manuscript.md

 Based on the effects of the D295N and Δ297 mutations, we hypothesized that Ab escape by the Δ297 mutation was the initial driver of mutant virus emergence in vivo, with the emergence of the mutation at D295 occurring secondary to compensate for the defect in virulence.
 To test this, we cloned and sequenced VP1 from the kidneys of three T cell-depleted (two CD4 and CD8β T cell depleted; one CD4 depleted) mice that developed the D295N/Δ297 and D295A/Δ297 double mutant viruses.
 Each of these mice rapidly became morbid after the detection of viremia necessitating their euthanasia within 30 days of the emergence of viremia.
 In 50 clones sequenced from the kidneys of each of the three mice, we identified sequences containing WT VP1, Δ297, and D295N/Δ297 or D295A/Δ297, but not sequences containing the D295N/A mutations alone (Figure 5I).
 The presence of the individual Δ297 mutation and absence of single D295 mutations suggests that the initial mutation was Δ297 followed by D295N/A. Although more sensitive sequencing methods may detect VP1 sequences with D295N/A mutations without Δ297, the high frequency of the Δ297 mutation strongly suggests this was the initial mutation.
 The rapid morbidity associated with the emergence of the mutation at D295 and subsequent viremia likely limited the accumulation of these double mutant viruses.

-## Heightened neurovirulence by a VP1 double mutation virus
+### Heightened neurovirulence by a VP1 double mutation virus

 Given the increased replication of A2.D295N/Δ297 in vitro, we next investigated whether this virus showed altered kidney pathology in an immunocompromised host.
 We infected μMT mice i.v. with A2 or A2.D295N/Δ297, which resulted in chronic viremia 30 dpi by each virus (Figure 6A).
 Kidneys from A2-infected mice had foci of lymphocytic inflammation within the cortical interstitium that extended into the tubular epithelium (Figure 6B).
 In marked contrast, kidneys A2.D295N/Δ297-infected mice had only small, scattered collections of mononuclear cells.
 Consistent with these histopathologic differences, A2-infected kidneys also exhibited numerous, large VP1+ foci, but those in A2.D295N/Δ297-infected kidneys were far fewer and smaller (Figure 6C–D).
 To determine if A2.D295N/Δ297 was neurovirulent, we infected WT mice intracranially (i.c.), a route of inoculation which mediates efficient MuPyV infection of the brain (Lauver et al., 2020; Mockus et al., 2020).
 Four dpi, A2-infected brains showed only sparse VP1+ ependymal cells lining the ventricles.
 In contrast, brains of A2.D295N/Δ297-infected mice had extensive VP1+ ependymal cells (Figure 6E).
 Consistent with this dramatic difference in extent of ependymal infection, A2-infected brains at 30 dpi had only small ependymal lymphocytic aggregates, whereas A2.D295N/Δ297-infected brains contained more extensive ependymitis as well as periventricular edema (Figure 6F).
 Additionally, of the sections examined only brains from mice persistently infected with A2.D295N/Δ297 had VP1+ cells in the periventricular region (Figure 6G).
 Hydrocephalus is consistently seen in mice i.c. inoculated with A2 MuPyV (Lauver et al., 2020; Mockus et al., 2020).
 A2.D295N/Δ297-infected mice developed hydrocephalus to a significantly higher degree than A2-infected mice (Figure 6H).
 These data show that the endogenously derived A2.D295N/Δ297 VP1 mutant virus had lower tropism for the kidney, but dramatically higher capacity to infect the cerebral ventricular system than the parental A2 virus.
 Similarly, impaired kidney pathogenesis but retained neurovirulence is a hallmark feature of A2 virus carrying the VP1 V296F mutation, sequence-equivalent to the frequent S268F VP1 mutation in JCPyV-PML (Lauver et al., 2020).
 Thus, VP1 neutralizing Ab in T-cell-deficient hosts can select rare Ab-escape virus variants possessing high neuropathogenicity.

 ![Figure 6.](https://cdn.elifesciences.org/articles/83030/elife-83030-fig6-v2.jpg)

 **Figure 6.:** (A) Viremia in μMT mice 30 dpi with A2 or A2.D295N/Δ297 i.v.
 Viremia was quantified by plaque assay from whole blood (n=9).
 (B) H&E stained sagittal sections of kidneys from μMT mice 30 dpi after i.v. inoculation with A2 or A2.D295N/Δ297.
 Left: ×50 magnification.
 Right: ×500 magnification.
 (C) Foci of VP1+ cells in kidneys from μMT mice 30 dpi with A2 or A2.D295N/Δ297 i.v.
 Kidneys were stained for CD13 (white), THP (green) and VP1 (red).
 (D) Quantification of the number (Left, n=9) and size (Right, n=42–45) of VP1+ foci in kidneys from μMT mice 30 dpi with A2 or A2.D295N/Δ297 i.v.
 Foci number is the average of two sagittal kidney sections per mouse.
 For quantifying foci area, five random foci per mouse or the maximum number of foci found were imaged and the area of each VP1+ focus was calculated using ImageJ.
 (E) VP1+ cells in the lateral (top) and third (bottom) ventricles of WT mice 4 dpi with A2 or A2.D295N/Δ297 inoculated i.c. and quantification of VP1+ cells in the third ventricle (n=16–18).
 (F) H&E stained coronal sections from brains of sham (top left), A2 (top right), or A2.D295N/Δ297 (bottom left) i.c.-inoculated mice 30 dpi (×200 magnification).
 Arrows indicate sites of ependymal inflammation.
 (G) VP1 staining in the ventricles of WT mice 30 dpi with A2 or A2.D295N/Δ297 i.c.
 VP1+ cells are indicated with white markers.
 (H) Quantification of hydrocephalus 30 dpi after i.c. inoculation with vehicle, A2, or A2.D295N/Δ297.
 Coronal head height was measured with a Vernier caliper in line with the ear canal to the nearest 0.5 mm (n=10–13).
 Error bars are mean ± SD.
 Data are from at least two independent experiments.
-Data were analyzed by Mann-Whitney U test (A, D, and E) or one-way ANOVA with Dunnett’s multiple comparisons test (H). ***p<0.001, ****p<0.0001.Figure 6—source data 1.
+Data were analyzed by Mann-Whitney U test (A, D, and E) or one-way ANOVA with Dunnett’s multiple comparisons test (H). ***p<0.001, ****p<0.0001.

 ## Discussion